Kinovea/kinovea-docs/source/capture/userinterface.rst

 ------------------
 The camera viewport is the main area where the camera image is visible.

-The image itself can be moved around by dragging with the mouse and resized using the manipulators at the corners of the image or by using :kbd:`CTRL` + mouse scroll.
+The image itself can be moved around by dragging with the mouse and resized using the manipulators at the corners of the image or by using :kbd:`CTRL` + **mouse scroll**.
 Drawings on the capture screen can go outside the image area.

 If the image stays black, there might be a problem with the available USB bandwidth or power, or the exposure duration might be too short.